Important information regarding COVID-19:

 General admission to higher education.
 The programme requires good phsyical and mental shape that enables you to carry out training programmes in rough terrain with light or heavy pack.
 On field trips students will live in tents, Sami tents (lavvo), and snow caves.

 There are a limited number of spaces available for this programme.
+For spring 2021 there are 12 spaces available for exchange students.
 Admission will be based on academic background of the student.

 Practical activities and costs